apparebit/shantay/README.md

   - **summarize** collects summary statistics either for the full database or a category-specific subset, depending on whether `--archive` only (for the full database) or both `--archive` and `--extract` (for a subset) are specified.
+If you specify neither, Shantay materializes the builtin copy of the summary statistics in staging.

   - **info** prints helpful information about Shantay, key dependencies, the Python runtime, and operating system, as well as the `--archive` and `--extract` directories and their contents.
+If you specify neither, Shantay prints information about the builtin copy of the summary statistics.

   - **visualize** generates an HTML document that visualizes summary statistics.
     `--archive` and `--extract` determine the scope of the visualization, just as for `summarize`.
+If you specify neither, Shantay visualizes the builtin copy of the summary statistics.

 Unless the `--offline` option is specified, the `distill` and `summarize` tasks download daily distributions as needed.